Cole-Bradley0/Dijkstras-Algorithm/README.md

 # Dijkstras-Algorithm

-Implementation of Dijkstra's famous pathfinding algorithm including A* in Unity It's running in Unity 2018.2.13f1.
+Implementation of Dijkstra's famous pathfinding algorithm including A* in Unity.
+It's running in Unity 2018.2.13f1.
 In other words, it's a few years old, but I thought it was cool and wanted to upload it.

 Here's a demo video of it running: